 Checking back to the

-Reconciliation EUR account in the Reconciliation Accounts menu, the balance of the self bank account is updated to reflect the transaction just inserted above.
+Reconciliation EUR account in the Reconciliation Accounts menu, the balance of the reconciliation account is updated to reflect the transaction just inserted above.
 The new balance value is

 10,000,139,241.26, with a difference of -300 from the previous value.
 Observe that the same debit transaction is listed in the Debit Operations section: